 While the earliest known glass creations were simple beads, the glass industry soon developed new techniques to create the type of glass objects we know today - cups, bowls, pots and more.
 These were first made using the core forming technique, which developed around 1500 BC.
 In this method, a core was created from clay in the approximate shape of the desired glass object, and is then attached to the end of a metal rod.
 From there, molten glass was wound around the core material in order to create the shape of the vessel.
 The glass was then slowly cooled and the core removed to complete the piece.

 Core-formed glass was made in a variety of colors during this period.
-Because so many pieces were made exclusively for the royal family, semi-precious stones such as lapis lazuli and turquoise were ground and added to molten in glass in order to produce vibrant colors.
-Thus, early glass was sometimes referred to as “artificial stone” or “lapis lazuli from the kiln.”
+Because so many pieces were made exclusively for the royal family, semi-precious stones such as lapis lazuli and turquoise were ground and added to molten glass in order to produce vibrant colors.
+Thus, early glass was sometimes referred to as "artificial stone" or "lapis lazuli from the kiln."
 Today, it is still widely admired for its exceptional finish and luminous color.

 Glass and Ancient Rome

-After the fall of the Bronze Age empires in Greece, Mesopotamia and Egypt, the production of glass temporarily came to a centuries-long halt.
+After the fall of the Bronze Age empires in Greece, Mesopotamia and Egypt, the glass production of glass temporarily came to a centuries-long halt.
 It wasn't until around 900 BC when the practice reemerged, and by 600 BC glass was back in full production.
-Though by this time glass objects from Mesopotamia had spread throughout the Mediterranean and made their way to Etruria (modern Tuscany) and Magna Graecia (areas of southern Italy), these objects have not been found to any large extent in central Italy or Rome.
+Though by this time glass objects from Mesopotamia had spread throughout the Mediterranean and made their way to Etruria (modern Tuscany) and Magna Graecia (areas of southern Italy), these molten glass objects have not been found to any large extent in central Italy or Rome.
 This lack suggests that the Roman glass industry developed quite independently - and quite rapidly - in the region during the first century AD.